GHvW/elm-stream/README.md

 # elm-stream

-Streams inspired by SICP and Chris Okasaki
+Streams - inspired by SICP and Chris Okasaki - for fun